Team-Dream-Team/yahtzee-project/README.md

 3. Scoring

   Based on what the player responds to the command argument, a method of scoring will be removed from the 'method of scoring list'.
 Then, update scores for players using the player class when the 'scoring method' is entered into the command line.

- Categories:
+ Top Scoreboard

+   - Ones
+   - Twos
+   - Threes
+   - Fours
+   - Fives
+   - Sixes

+ Bottom Scoreboard

+  - Three of a kind
+  - Four of a Kind
+  - Full house
+  - Small Straight
+  - Large Straight
+  - Chance
- -
+  - Yahtzee

-  Repeat these procedures as many times as needed while alternating players.
+ Repeat these procedures as many times as needed while alternating players for their respective turns.

  ###### Ben will work on the player and dice class